agworld/soroban/README.md

 s.mass = 80
 puts s.force          # => 710.044826106394
 ```

+The above example parses the first sheet of Physics.xlsx, which you can [download](https://github.com/agworld/soroban/raw/master/files/Physics.xlsx).

 This import process returns a new Soroban::Sheet object that contains all the
 cells required to calculate the values of the bound variables, and which has the